Saër Sène: Major League Soccer

+Later career

 On 2 December 2014, New York announced that the club would not exercise its 2015 option for Sène.
 He joined Blackpool on 9 January 2015 in a short-term deal until the end of the season.

 On 15 March 2017, Sène signed with Bulgarian club Montana until the end of the season.
 He left the club in June when his contract expired.

 Personal life

 Sène is the son of Oumar Sène, a former Senegal international footballer.
+While with New England, in July 2012, Sene was arrested for a "motor vehicle incident."